10 Essential HR Policies and Procedures

 Benefits and compensation policy

 Your employees need to know when and how they will get paid and what benefits they will receive.
 The policy should outline the payroll frequency and payment methods, and list the additional benefits your business offers, such as medical benefits, wellness programs, bonuses, allowances, and so on.
+Executive compensation consultants can offer guidance to make sure your compensation packages are competitive and fair.

 Leave policy